myanesp/ovh-ip-updater/README.md

 - [ ] Support for IPv6
 - [ ] Rethink the way of forcing updates if IP hasn't changed
 - [ ] Multilingual support
+- [ ] Remove cron jobs and migrate to s6-overlay